brinkflew/krosmobot/README.md

 ## Commands

-A fex commands are made available to the users of the Discord guild.
+A few commands are made available to the users of the Discord guild.
 By default, those commands can be run in any text channel the bot has read-access to.

 ### Dofus